lumapps/lumapps-sdk/documentation/source/media_use.rst

     api = ... # previously obtained
     medias = list_medias(api, 'en')

-Save one or several media(s) to your Lumapps site
+Save one or several media to your Lumapps site
 -------------------------------------------------

 We provide you a simple way to upload one or several